-- Providing a productive and safe learning environment - Reducing accidents and any work-related illnesses - Ensuring compliance with all statutory requirements as a minimum standard - Minimising risks via assessment and policy and learning lessons from incidents and accidents - Providing safe working equipment and ensuring safe working methods - Including all staff and representatives in health and safety decisions - Monitoring and reviewing our systems and prevention measures to ensure effectiveness - Ensuring adequate welfare facilities are available throughout the schools within HLT - Ensuring adequate resources are available to address health and safety issues, so far as is reasonably practicable - Ensuring all employees are competent to undertake their role(s) by providing effective information, instruction and training
+- Providing a productive and safe learning environment - Reducing accidents and any work-related illnesses - Ensuring compliance with all statutory requirements as a minimum standard - Minimising risks via assessment and policy and learning lessons from incidents and accidents - Providing safe working equipment and ensuring safe working methods - Including all staff and representatives in health and safety decisions - Monitoring and reviewing our systems and prevention measures to ensure effectiveness - Ensuring adequate welfare facilities are available throughout the schools within the Trust - Ensuring adequate resources are available to address health and safety issues, so far as is reasonably practicable - Ensuring all employees are competent to undertake their role(s) by providing effective information, instruction and training

-This policy will be brought to the attention of, and issued to, all members of staff and a reference copy kept with the Support Services Manager of each academy and on the HLT website.
+This policy will be brought to the attention of, and issued to, all members of staff and a reference copy kept with the Headteacher/Principal, or where applicable, the Support Services Manager (SSM) of each academy and on the Trust website.
 This policy and the accompanying organisation and arrangements will be reviewed on an annual basis.